 The King of all mosques in Lahore the Badshahi Mosque ruled over the throne of being the world’s largest mosque for over 313 years in history.
 The grandeur of the mosque can be adjudged by the fact that for the first 70 years after its construction in 1673, the mosque was simply known for its exceptional and extraordinary size which was visible from almost ten miles away!
 No doubt that the mosque was so significant back in the day and still is!
-Even today this historical and holy artefact speaks for itself as it stands with great splendour and magnificence.
+Even today this historical and holy artifact speaks for itself as it stands with great splendor and magnificence.

 History of Badshahi Mosque

 The construction of the mosque was started in 1671 under the prosperous and blooming dominion of the sixth Mughal Emperor Muhi-ud-Din Muhammad commonly known by the name of Aurangzeb.
 The Badshahi Mosque took only two years to be completed under the supervision of Fida’i Khan Koka who was Mughal Emperor Aurangzeb’s brother-in-law and the governor of Lahore.
-The mosque is heavily influenced by Persian architectural style and Aurangzeb specifically followed the style of Shah Jehan’s Jama Masjid in Delhi.
+The mosque is heavily influenced by the Persian architectural style and Aurangzeb specifically followed the style of Shah Jehan’s Jama Masjid in Delhi.
 The common trait of both mosques is the red sandstone with white marble inlay.
 The entrance of the mosque further exudes its nobility and elegance.

 The Badshahi Mosque full name "Masjid Abul Zafar Muhy-ud-Din Mohammad Alamgir Badshah Ghazi" is written in inlaid marble above the vaulted entrance.
 The glorious gate itself is very interesting as it contains several chambers that are not accessible by the general public, interestingly enough one of the rooms is said to contain the hairs of Prophet Muhammad (SAW) and that of his son-in-law Ali.
 This is also considered to be one of the reasons for its construction.